Find Affordable College Courses

 Top 10 Best Visual & Performing Arts Bachelor's Degree Schools

-Our analysis found Western Washington University to be the best value school for visual and performing arts students who want to pursue a bachelor’s degree in Washington.
-Located in the small city of Bellingham, WWU is a public college with a fairly large student population.
+Our 2023 rankings named Western Washington University the best value school in Washington for visual and performing arts students working on their bachelor’s degree.
+Located in the city of Bellingham, WWU is a public school with a large student population.

 Read More…

-UW Seattle also made our Best Visual & Performing Arts Bachelor’s Degree Schools in Washington list, coming in at #3.
+UW Seattle did well in our overall quality rankings, too.
+It placed #3 on our Best Visual & Performing Arts Bachelor’s Degree Schools in Washington list.

 Read full report on Visual & Performing Arts at University of Washington - Seattle Campus